| The following is the complete

 In other words; I can into this thinking I could find better options

+than surgery.
+I found I was wrong.
 This is *not* to say existing chemical or homeopathic

 remedies (or future ones) will not eventually replace surgical treatment